 First of all, Higgins’ one true love is the English language.
 There is no doubt about that.

-Throughout the film, whether Eliza has romantic feelings for Professor Higgins is open to interpretation.
-Yes, he downs a glass of wine when he sees her dressed beautifully.
+Throughout the film, whether Eliza has romantic feelings for Professor Higgins is open for interpretation.
+Yes, he downs a glass of wine when he sees her in a beautiful dress.
 Yes, she looks smitten when he offers her his arm.
 But “romantic” is an oversimplification of what they share.

 Higgins pulls Eliza out of her comfort zone and introduces her to a world of possibility.
 She challenges his beliefs, opens his eyes to things he would otherwise dismiss, refuses the idea of a romantic connection outright, and calls him out on his behavior.